seanpm2001/seanpm2001/README.md

 The email address is for professional use, and is tied to my GitHub developer program membership.
 It is to be used for serious inqueries and security reports.
 It is NOT to be used for conversation, advertising, notifications, or spam.
 If you wish to chat, I have a [Discord Server](https://discord.gg/CcFpEDQ) here, and I plan to have a more privacy friendly platform for communication in the near future.

+Note: this email address is NOT a mailing list, it is just named like that.
+The name was inspired by the Linux Kernel Mailing List.

 ***

 ## Workflows (seanpm2001/seanpm2001)